Mariusthvdb/custom-ui/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 ## HEADS-UP!
 As of Home Assistant 2022.4, the frontend will change and has [another way](https://github.com/home-assistant/frontend/pull/12016) of handling [Websockets](https://github.com/home-assistant/core/pull/67891).
 This seems to impact Custom-ui heavily.
 As of then State changes are no longer followed, but entities are subscribed to.
+Checkout (Paulus's explanation)[https://youtu.be/wOrJUWYYWdY?t=4862] in the 2022.4 release party on the matter.

 For Custom-ui this means the templates we use are no longer immediately executed, but need a View reload.
 Which obviously makes many templates useless, especially the ones that set an icon on state change (on/off...) or where a signal color was used as the indication of an alert color.

 I did file an [issue](https://github.com/home-assistant/frontend/issues/12115) but fear that won't help a lot, as using Custom-ui is on our own, and not a core HA project.
 I've reached out for help, and repeat that here: